This function computes species distribution models using

 Width of buffer in meter if x is in longitude/latitude CRS.

 logical.
-Should y be used to mask?
-Only used if pol is a SpatVector
+Should layers be used to mask?
+Only used if pol is a SpatVector.

 A list with the following objects: